10 Innovative Content Marketing Trends 2019

 Big companies can easily create content for all platforms and in all formats.
 It’s a big issue for small companies or Startups.
-This is where I advice you to follow Gary Vee who suggest to create different versions of single content.
+This is where I advise you to follow Gary Vee who suggests creating different versions of single content.
 For e.g. he advises you to write a big article from which you can create a video, audio, infographics, podcast, snippets, etc. It makes content creation easier and cheaper for you.

-Ever saw those small videos having quick and direct solution to your problem or a one-line answer to your question.
-Or a motivational quote that make your day.
+Ever saw those small videos having a quick and direct solution to your problem or a one-line answer to your question.
+Or a motivational quote that makes your day.
 Let me give you an example from my favorite social media influencer Gary Vee.

 This is not content; this is a snippet of an article on Expectations by Gary Vee.

 In the content world, this is called micro-moments.

 You must have noticed Entrepreneurs sharing such content every now and then.
 Me too.
 Sharing such moments gain me, new followers, each time.
 It takes just a minute to create such type of content.
 Just share whatever brief tip or motivation line you have in your mind.
 And you are done.